Top Ten Christmas Movies

 What should I wear?

-5. A Christmas Story: This 1983 movie tells the story of Ralphie, a boy who wants a Red Ryder air rifle for Christmas.
+5. A Christmas Story: This 1983 movie tells the story of Ralphie, a boy who wants a Red Ryder air rifle.
 There are many sub-plots that make this a holiday hit.
 It is funny for kids young and old, and the humor is sophisticated enough to make adults laugh out loud.

 First off, narrated by Ralph, the story tells about a boy in the 1950s who's greatest dream is a Red Ryder BB Gun.
 But every adult in his life warns him that he will shoot his eye out.
 Ralph dreams of this apex of gifts, but fails to tell Santa what he really wants.
 Eventually, however, Ralph receives the best present he could imagine, a Red Ryder BB Gun.